Seal hunting: Namibia

 Namibia is the only country in the Southern Hemisphere culling seals.
 Although the protection and the sustainable use of natural resources is part of Namibia's constitution, it claims to conduct the second largest seal hunt in the world, mainly because of the huge amount of fish seals are estimated to consume.
 While a government-initiated study found seal colonies consume more fish than the entire fishing industry can catch, animal protection society Seal Alert South Africa estimated less than 0.3% losses to commercial fisheries.

 Hunting is done from July to November on two places, Cape Cross and Atlas Bay, and in the past at Wolf Bay.
 These two colonies together account for 75% of the Cape fur seal population of the country.

 Cape Cross is a tourism resort and the largest Cape fur seal colony in Namibia.
 The Department of Tourism has stated that "Cape Cross Seal Reserve was established to protect the largest breeding colony of Cape fur seals in the world".
 In season, the resort is closed and sealed off during the culling in the early morning hours, journalists are not allowed to enter.
 Namibia's SPCA is allowed to observe the culling from 2010 onwards.

 Namibia's Ministry of Fisheries announced a three-year rolling quota for the seal harvest, although different quotas per year are sometimes reported.
 The latest quota announced was in 2009, valid until 2011.
 The quotas are usually not filled by the concession holders.

-In 2009, an unusual bid to end seal culling in Namibia was attempted when Seal Alert tried to raise money to purchase the only buyer of Namibian seals, Australian-based Hatem Yavuz, lock, stock, and barrel for US$14.2 million.
+In 2009, an unusual bid to end seal culling in Namibia was attempted when Seal Alert tried to raise money to purchase the only buyer of Namibian seals, Australian-based Hatem Yavuz, in its entirety for US$14.2 million.
 The project did not materialise.
 Also, the Government of Namibia offered the International Fund for Animal Welfare (IFAW) an opportunity to buy out the two sealers in Namibia to finally end the culling.
 The offer was rejected.

 In 2011, South African activists launched a boycott of Namibian tourism and Namibian products in response to the cull.